 In other words, you can recommend a healthy eating pattern that accounts for all foods and beverages within an appropriate calorie level.

 What is not legal, however, is providing medical nutrition therapy.
-That is, to prescribe or give advice on how to treat a disease with nutrition.
+That is, to prescribe or give advice on how to treat or manage a disease with nutrition.

-For example, you cannot recommend that a diabetic eat specific foods at specific times to manage their blood sugar levels.
+For example, you cannot recommend that a person with diabetes eat specific foods at specific times to manage their blood sugar levels.

 The bottom line